Dr David Alexander Leonard Newcombe

 BA, BA (Hons), PhD

 I have had over twenty year's experience working in the addiction sector in New Zealand and Australia.
 I completed my undergraduate and postgraduate degrees in psychology and neuroscience at Flinders University and doctoral studies in psychopharmacology at Adelaide University in South Australia.
 Previously I worked at the WHO Collaborating Centre for Research in the Treatment of Drug and Alcohol Problems at University of Adelaide where he was involved with many large multinational multi site studes (including the validation of the Alcohol, Smoking, and Substance Involvement Screening Test (ASSIST)).
-In addition to his teaching responsibilities he is an Associate Director of the Centre for Addiction Research at University of Auckland.
+In addition to my teaching responsibilities I am an Associate Director of the Centre for Addiction Research at University of Auckland.

 My current research interests include; Evaluating screening and brief interventions for problematic drug use in different contexts; the use of pharmacotherapy for treating addiction disorders; the cognitive effects of drugs of abuse through the lifespan; and the impact of co- existing problems (including prescription medication use) on well-being, and alcohol and drug use in older adults.

 Research | Current